What Are the Most Common Outcomes of Clinical Trials?

 Example: older patients die sooner; pts with poor baseline 6m walk test have poor post-treatment 6m walk test

-Provides estimates of efficacy for individual patients by addressing the fundamental clinical question:
+Provides estimates of efficacy for individual patient types by addressing the fundamental clinical question:

 If I compared two patients who have the same baseline variables but were given different treatments, by how much better should I expect the outcome to be with treatment B instead of treatment A?